Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Step-By-Step-Guides/Scenario-1/readme.md

 We need to add two machines with web services installed in the AVS environment.
 To do this, we will add a network segment to the existing default Tier-1 gateway, configure DHCP for that subnet, and then build two virtual machines and add IIS.

-1. Create a VMware network segment, either through the Azure portal, or through the NSX-T interface.
+1. Create a VMware network segment, either through the Azure portal, or through the NSX-T interface

    **Portal**